 Nowadays people find their ultimate distraction on their hand-held devices; be it a phone or a tablet, it has become the ultimate escape route and a key etiquette enemy.

-This article would be spilt in two; etiquette tips for those calling meetings and the attendees.
+This article would be split in two; etiquette tips for those calling meetings and the attendees.

 In putting together a meeting, communication is essential before time and venue are agreed particularly for your key decision makers.
 Reaching out informally/telephone calls to ask about availability before sending out formal/written notices is considerate and shows your regard for their time.
 If anything should change, ensure that you communicate all changes immediately to avoid any inconvenience.